UNICORE-EU/unicore-docs/source/admin-docs/gateway/manual.rst

 Failover and loadbalancing of the Gateway
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Gateway itself doesn't provide any features related to its own redundancy.
-However as it
+However, as it
 is stateless, the standard redundancy solutions can be used.

 The simpliest solution is to use Round Robin DNS, where DNS server routes the Gateway's DNS